 , and then click Next. -

-On the Specify stack details page, enter the Stack name and review the information in the Parameters section:
+On the Specify stack details page, take the following steps:

 -